Prive082/Project2Submission/REPORT.md

 The execution of this function marks the lifecycle of the multithreaded program, therefore all other functions in the uthread library should be called within the threads that will be scheduled during the lifecycle.
-This function allocates memory for the `uthreadQueue` and `deleteQueue`, and it creates an idle thread that marks the execution context of `uthread_run` function itself and store the thread in the variable `currentThread`.
-The function then creates the context for the first thread defined by the arguments `func` and `arg`, and then it enters a infinite loop in which it will yield to any threads remaining in `uthreadQueue`.
+This function allocates memory for the `waitingQueue` and `deleteQueue`, and it creates an idle thread that marks the execution context of `uthread_run` function itself and store the thread in the variable `currentThread`.
+The function then creates the context for the first thread defined by the arguments `func` and `arg`, and then it enters a infinite loop in which it will yield to any threads remaining in `waitingQueue`.
 The loop is also responsible for cleaning the threads in the `deleteQueue`.
 The function will exit after the threads have finished execution.